 A college campus is not a friendly environment for traditional masculinity to rear its patriarchal head.
 This is a fear that must be faced, conquered, and smashed to pieces.

 Our culture has adopted and institutionalized the narrative that men are inherently oppressive, lack higher ideals while slavishly satisfying bodily urges, and must be transformed into nice, obedient, mother-may-I little boys willing to do the bidding of the progressive feminist masters.

 Due to this distorted cultural inheritance, men in general, and Catholic men specifically, have lost their proper identity.

-Our men no longer know who they are, and they no longer know what it means to be a Warrior Saint.
+Catholic men no longer know who they are, and they no longer know what it means to be a Warrior Saint.

 Catholic men are those who protect the dignity of the created, hierarchical fraternal order.

-Men aren’t the only victims of this deceitful narrative.
+Men aren’t the only victims of this deceitful progressive narrative.
 Women are also confused about their femininity.
 They are tutored to believe that being feminine is an aspiration toward the masculine, while simultaneously deflating masculinity to a level in which secular feminism is comfortable with encountering.
 Culturally speaking, you are allowed to be a woman if it means to be more like a man, and you are only allowed to be a man if it is based on the permission of a distorted understanding of feminism.
 The debasement of gender roles into an egalitarian sameness has rendered them impotent to influence the culture in accordance with the Great Commission.